Barnaby Fitzpatrick: In France

 Edward, who continued to take a kindly interest in Barnaby, sent him the same year into France in order to perfect his education, sagely advising him to "behave himself honestly, more following the company of gentlemen, than pressing into the company of the ladies there".
-An amused Fitzpatrick replied "You make me think the care you take for me is more fatherly than friendly".
 Introduced by the Lord High Admiral, Lord Clinton, to Henry II, he was by him appointed a Gentleman of the Chamber, in which position he had favourable opportunities for observing the course of French politics.
-On his departure on 9 December 1552, he was warmly commended for his conduct by Henry himself and the Constable Montmorency During his residence in France, Edward VI continued to correspond regularly with him (Note: Dunlop 1889 notes that much of this correspondence has survived and has been printed in the Literary Remains of Edward VI, published by the Roxburghe Club, i.
+On his departure on 9 December 1552, he was warmly commended for his conduct by Henry himself and the Constable Montmorency During his residence in France, Edward VI continued to correspond regularly with him.
+(Note: Dunlop 1889 notes that much of this correspondence has survived and has been printed in the Literary Remains of Edward VI, published by the Roxburghe Club, i.
 63–92.
 (Some of these letters had previously been printed by Fuller in his Worthies of England and Church History of Britain; by Horace Walpole in 1772, reprinted in the Dublin University Magazine, xliv.
 535, and by Halliwell-Phillipps in his Letters of the Kings of England, vol. ii., and in Gentlemen's Magazine, lxii.
 704.))